-- Tramadol, and many more.
+- Tramadol, and many more

-Lioresal With Opioids
+Lioresal With Other Opioids

-Moderate Lioresal Interactions
+Moderate Baclofen Interactions

-Can you take Tylenol with Baclofen?
+Can one take Tylenol with Gablofen?

 Clients must consult their doctors before taking Tylenol as using both together may cause a moderate interaction.
 Confusion, dizziness, inability to concentrate, drowsiness, and more can occur when both substances are taken together.

-Can you take Ibuprofen with Baclofen?
+Can one take Ibuprofen with Gablofen?